Scalloped Potatoes

 Buildlng scalloped potatoes in a white baking dish.

-1. Add remaining ½ cup cheese on top and sprinkle with paprika.
+1. Pour remaining ½ cup cheese over the top and sprinkle with paprika.

 Scalloped potatoes in a white baking dish.

-1. Bake uncovered until heated through and the cheese and melted and browed, about 1 hour.
-Let stand 10 minutes before serving.
+1. Bake uncovered until heated through and the cheese and melted and golden brown, about 1 hour.
+Remove from oven and let stand 10 minutes before serving.

 Scalloped potatoes in a white baking dish.